johnkerl/miller/docs/src/file-formats.md

 ### Nested JSON objects

-Additionally, Miller can **tabularize nested objects by concatentating keys**.
+Additionally, Miller can **tabularize nested objects by concatenating keys**.
 If your processing has input as well as output in JSON format, JSON structure is preserved throughout the processing:

 <pre class="pre-highlight-in-pair">